smmedin1/Air_France_Business_Case/README.md

 # Air_France_Business_Case
-Conducted analysis and business insight  and recommendations for Air France and their marketing tactics within a specific region.
+Conducted analysis, business insight,  and recommendations for Air France and their marketing tactics within a specific region.
+We looked at Air France's internet marketing strategies and determined future search engine marketing campaigns.
+By analyzing search engine choices to see whether different consumer segments were being attracted,  unique purchase patterns and consumer behavior from SEM campaigns were seen.
+Patterns seen in keywords helped explain most or least popular choices and were identified to adjust campaign tactics accordingly to help improve campaign performance.